MarioSimou/Regression/README.md

 # Regressions

-This repository preserves an implementation of Linear and Logistic Regression, using a Stochastic and Batch Gradient Descent
+This project is an implementation of machine learning algorithms *Linear* and *Logistic* Regression.
+Both models are implemented in *Python* and are available either with Stochastic or Batch Gradient Descent optimization.

 1. **Linear Regression**